iaretechnician/barebones-masterserver-wiki/Creating-Modules.md

+ℹ️ Tip: Initialized modules should not be destroyed when changing scenes.

+ℹ️ Tip: When switching to another scene and back again, another instance of already initialized module might be created.
+It should be destroyed (most likely in `Awake()`)

 This section will guide you through the process of creating a custom master server module.

 Creating modules is a preferred way of extending Master Server functionality.
 Modular approach can help you reuse components in other games, and it makes testing and debugging easier.